 The downside of acronyms

 Acronyms reduce clarity of speech.
 They require all parties involved to be familiar with the acronym.
 Not only do they have to be familiar, but they need to share the same definition of the acronym.
 They are usually defined by the nearest industry’s lingo.
 For the following example I’m going to use an initialism since it was something I encountered regularly when I worked for the government.

 - To a government employee, UI* is defined as Unemployment Insurance.

 - To an interaction designer, UI is defined as User Interface.

 You can see in situations involving those folks where there would be confusion.
 Even if you both agree on a defined definition to be “Unemployment Insurance” for the remainder of the conversation, every time the designer hears UI, they first hear User Interface.

 Another downside of acronyms is the regular appearance of new ones within businesses.
 They are used for teams, project names, new products, and new workflows.
 They often reduce the clarity for folks not on the team or obfuscate what the team works on for those not aware of the definition.

 Acronyms can remain a mystery for folks in a conversation.
 Especially in larger groups.
-How willing are you willing to interrupt someone that uses an acronym to get the definition if everyone else seems to be nodding along?
+How willing are you to interrupt someone that uses an acronym to get the definition if everyone else seems to be nodding along?